 Interreligious leaders can be anywhere—both inside and outside of religious congregations.
 ICJS equips people in all walks of life to disarm religious bias and bigotry and to champion religious pluralism in their own communities.

-The Teachers Fellowship is a 10-month cohort to help secondary teachers build an interreligious classroom.
+The Congregational Leaders Fellowship is a 6-month cohort to help congregations in Greater Baltimore build an interreligious network.